Veterinarian

 my cat has a lump on her tummy, it is growing. cat seems content, no pain or discomfort. still loving and playful. what could it be/

-Asked by red almost 8 years ago
+Asked by red over 8 years ago

 This could be a number of different things, from a tumor to a cyst.
 Because some of the things could potentially be malignant and dangerous, you need to have your cat examined and evaluated by your veterinarian.
 Questions like this need to be answered in person by your vet rather than a quick internet question.